 Xinjiang Province, the world’s most advanced security state, provides a window onto what the future holds if the world takes a more dystopian turn.
 It wasn’t always like this.
 I’ve been visiting the Chinese province since the 1990s, when it was quite the freewheeling place, more so than the rest of the country.
 My first visit, in 1995, took me and my then Chinese girlfriend to Urumqi, Turpan, Kashgar, and Kuqa, the latter three cities predominantly Uyghur.
 The capital Urumqi’s population at that time was split between the Muslim Uyghurs and Han Chinese—the latter increasing at the expense of the indigenous Uyghurs throughout the province.
 It was a strange and fascinating place.
-Apart from a few air travel routes, sleeper buses outfitted with narrow bunks and old repurposed school buses were the only means of transportation around the province, at times trudging along the desert floor when blowing sand obscured the roads, as we sat upright on the hard seats, sometimes overnight, and were served the same dish for breakfast, lunch, and dinner—stir-fried udon-like noodles with mutton and green peppers in tomato sauce and disks of salty naan flatbread—at makeshift restaurant stops manned by quaint dusty-clothed folk looking right out of the nineteenth-century American West, many of them Caucasian-featured.
+Apart from a few air travel routes, sleeper buses outfitted with narrow bunks and old repurposed school buses were the only means of transportation around the province, at times trudging along the desert floor when blowing sand obscured the roads, as we sat upright on the hard seats, sometimes for overnight hauls, and were served the same stir-fried udon-like noodles with mutton and green peppers in tomato sauce and disks of salty naan flatbread for breakfast, lunch, and dinner at makeshift restaurant stops manned by quaint dusty-clothed folk looking right out of the nineteenth-century American West, many of them Caucasian-featured.

 Kashgar is in the province’s far west and was then a major gateway to Central and South Asia.
 Buses took backpackers down to Karachi on the scenically spectacular Karakoram Highway and brought Pakistani merchants up to Kashgar.
 We met all types, including Tilmann Waldthaler, a published travel writer from Germany, who was biking across Asia all the way from Hong Kong.
 In those days few Western restaurants in China had palatable food, but the banana pancakes at the local backpacker hangout, the open-air John’s Cafe across the street from the Seman Hotel where everyone stayed, did the job.

-I decided to walk all the way back to the hotel.
+Next, I decided to walk all the way back to the hotel.
 It was a long walk, some ten kilometers, my main form of daily exercise.
-As I was passing through a nondescript residential neighborhood lined with small shops and eateries, a white van screeched to a stop on the opposite side of the street and police or security guards poured out bearing truncheons.
+As I was passing through a nondescript residential neighborhood lined with small shops and eateries, a large white van screeched to a halt on the opposite side of the street and police or security guards poured out bearing truncheons.
 At the same moment, female Uyghur shopkeepers in traditional headscarves emerged bearing poles.
 It seemed someone was being subdued, but with the van blocking my view (not wanting to get any closer and drawing attention to myself), I couldn’t make out what was happening.
 The disturbance suddenly stopped.
 The guards lined up at attention and the shopkeepers stood in place still pointing their poles, as the head policeman gave them a speech.
 I had stumbled upon, I realized, an anti-terrorism drill.
-Presumably, the shopkeepers had been given an advance warning so that they could respond and perform on cue.
+Presumably, the shopkeepers had been warned in advance so that they could perform on cue.

-Then on a street not far from the hotel, I was passing by a small police substation, more of a police box, when a Uyghur officer emerged with an intent expression.
+Finally, on a street not far from the hotel, I was passing by a small police substation, more of a police box, when a Uyghur officer emerged with an intent expression.
 Right outside the station stood one of the countless surveillance cameras you see on streets and buildings in China.
-In Urumqi, they appeared every fifty meters or so and many were of the powerful multiple-lenses variety for high-resolution face recognition.
+In Urumqi, they appeared every fifty meters or so and many had multiple lenses for high-resolution facial recognition.
 The cop paid me no attention.
 He held a large, formal portrait-style photo of a man up in view of the camera, and thereupon disappeared back into the station.
 I tried to figure out what he was doing.
 They were looking for someone and the cameras weren’t turning up any matches, so the man’s portrait was fed to the camera to better sync the system, though the question remains why this needed to be done manually instead of digitally uploading the portrait into the database; perhaps the cop had just gotten his hands on this particular portrait and didn’t have a scanner.

 The thought occurred to me, and could not fail to occur to anyone in my place, that this is the future.
 Don’t think it couldn’t happen in the West: in the U.S., face-recognition cameras have been installed on city streets for years, and all it would take is a major national disturbance or calamity to bump surveillance measures up to state-of-emergency mode.
 Thankfully, the rest of China at that moment was comparatively relaxed.
 If face-recognition surveillance was running in the background and the technology ever experimented with, upgraded, and perfected, you wouldn’t know it, as long as you stayed out of trouble.
 And there was an evident upside to the technology that was enjoying popular support: a reduction in street crime.
 Yet I wondered, was all the surveillance in Xinjiang not really, or not just, about the repression of the Uyghurs but rather something else?
 The unrest and terrorism provided the authorities with the occasion to turn the province into a giant laboratory for developing the ultimate security state.
 The population’s freedom may be curtailed a bit, but their sacrifice is for the benefit of the nation.
 It’s only a matter of time before this massive surveillance apparatus is rolled out across the country, inevitably so in the event of a national emergency.